arturf1/2048/README.md

 ![Agent Training](Recordings/2048_rndLocRndValwNormMask_1_2_and_3_training.PNG)

 After 215,000 games of 2048, this agent can win 4% (+/-3%) of rounds.
 See a winning game first row third column in video.

 [![Simplified 2048 Agent Full Game](https://img.youtube.com/vi/3NAvX7lpD5Q/0.jpg)](https://youtu.be/3NAvX7lpD5Q)

 ### Simple Rewards

+I've noticed that the agent sometimes chooses to combine any tiles it can as oppose to work toward 2048.
+This is probably because there is a reward for increasing the overall score of the game.
+I will experiment with simplifying the reward function to just provide a reward each time a new value tile is formed.
+The first time the agent gets a tile of 16, it will get 16 reward, etc.

 ## Getting Started